boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

-   The main purpose of transit resource control is to ensure that during network congestion events, for example caused by network failures and temporary rerouting, premium classes are prioritized, and any drops only occur in non-premium (best-effort) classes.
+   The main purpose of transit resource control is to ensure that during network congestion events, for example caused by network failures and temporary rerouting, premium classes are prioritized, and any drops only occur in traffic that was de-prioritized by ingress admission control {{sec-inbound-edge-resource-control}} or in non-premium (best-effort) classes.
 Capacity planning and management, as described in {{sec-capacity-planning}}, ensures that enough capacity is available to fulfill all approved slice requests.